 Mercury in particular cycles through the environment, passing between air, land and water.
 It also accumulates — often to unsafe levels — in fish, making it difficult even to know which fish are safest to eat.

-Fortunately, many forces — including labor leaders, members of Congress from both parties, and the power industry itself — have asked the Environmental Protection Agency to leave the mercury rule in place.
-Help us fight back by adding your own voice today!
+Fortunately, many forces — including labor leaders, members of Congress from both parties, EDF and the power industry itself — have asked the Environmental Protection Agency not to roll back the mercury rule.